Who Owns What

 Should you decide to take your property division case to court, a judge will use a number of different factors to determine who should be allocated what.
 While there is no set formula for this, there are several basic determinants that most judges consider.

 A person has the greatest need for a skilled attorney in high-assets cases.
 Valuation of assets, pension and retirement benefit plans, discovery of hidden assets, tax consequences, and premarital agreements all present traps for inexperienced attorneys in such instances.
 An experienced attorney can guide a client through this maze.
 Sarnacki Law Firm in Grand Rapids has the experience and expertise to help you with your high-assets divorce.
-Get in touch today.
+Contact us today.

 We Are Currently Accepting New Clients

 If you and your spouse have been unable to come to a mutual agreement about dividing your property, Sarnacki Law Firm can help.
 Dave Sarnacki has three decades of experience in divorce and family law, including high-assets, high-stakes cases.
-To schedule an initial consultation, please fill out the form below.
+To schedule an initial consultation, please get in touch.
 We look forward to working with you, and helping you retain the property that is rightfully yours.